niyoseris/LazyScholar/README.md

-# Academic Research Assistant
+# LazyScholar - Academic Research Assistant

-This application automates the process of literature review and academic paper writing based on a problem statement.
+LazyScholar is an AI-powered research assistant that helps users conduct academic research by automating the process of literature review and academic paper writing.

 ## Features

-- Generates topics and subtopics from a problem statement
+- **Topic Generation**: Analyzes a problem statement to generate relevant topics and subtopics
-- Creates a detailed research roadmap with objectives, methodology, and timeline
-- Automatically searches academic databases (ResearchGate, Google Scholar)
+- **Automated Research**: Searches academic databases (like Google Scholar) for relevant papers
+- **PDF Analysis**: Downloads and extracts information from PDF files
-- Analyzes search results using Google's Gemini Flash Vision LLM
+- **Vision AI Integration**: Uses Google's Gemini Flash Vision LLM to navigate search interfaces
-- Dynamically expands topics based on found literature
+- **Content Extraction**: Extracts relevant information from research papers
-- Compiles findings into a structured academic paper
+- **Paper Generation**: Compiles findings into a structured academic paper with proper citations
-- Manages references in proper academic style
+- **Organized Output**: Saves research findings in a structured directory format

+## How It Works

+1. **Problem Statement Analysis**: User enters a research problem statement
+2. **Topic Generation**: LazyScholar uses Gemini Flash LLM to generate topics and subtopics
+3. **Web Search**: Searches academic databases for each topic
+4. **PDF Processing**: Downloads and analyzes up to 10 PDF files per topic
+5. **Content Extraction**: Extracts relevant information for each subtopic
+6. **Paper Compilation**: Combines all research into a final academic paper

 ## Installation